victorypoint/iFit-Wolf3/README.md

 ### To Run iFit-Wolf3:

-- This solution works on a Windows PC running this solution (iFit-Wolf3) and Zwift.
+- This solution works on a Windows PC running iFit-Wolf3 and Zwift.
 Before running iFit-Wolf3:
   - Ensure tredmill is powered-up and connected to Windows PC via ADB connection.
 Run adb-connect.bat to establish an ADB connection to the treadmill via its IP address.
   - Ensure treadmill is in manual workout mode with onscreen speed and incline controls visible.
-  - Ensure Zwift is launched in "Windowed mode" and is "in game".
-That is, your avatar is ready to run and Zwift incline is displayed in the upper-right area of the screen.
+  - Ensure Zwift is launched in "Windowed mode" and is "in game" in either Run or Bike mode.
+That is, your avatar is ready to run or bike and Zwift incline is displayed in the upper-right area of the screen.

 - Run iwolf3.bat.
 When executed, iFit-Wolf3 will:
   - Query the treadmill for it's current incline via ADB.